DivyaKarnati18/Power-BI--Telangana-Growth-Analysis-Project/README.md

 - In general, districts with higher vehicle sales also have higher investments and higher stamp revenue.
 However, there are some exceptions to this rule.
 For example, Hyderabad is a district with high vehicle sales but low investment.

-### Recommendations
-- After the implementation of e-stamp, it can be clearly seen that the number of e-stamp has increased.
-But the government should focus more on e-STAMP challan so that the number of document registered challans can not be reduced.
-Because they are still using more than people document registration.
-- Telangana is a large state with 33 districts, of which 10 are rural districts.
-The population living in these districts accounts for about 40% of the state's total population.
-To promote development in rural districts, the Telangana government should take the following measures:
-  - **Improve infrastructure**: Rural districts lack roads, electricity, water, and other basic infrastructure.
-Improving this infrastructure will boost development in rural areas.
-  - **Improve education and healthcare**: The quality of education and healthcare in rural districts needs to be improved.
-This will improve the standard of living of people in rural areas.
-  - **Create employment opportunities**: There is a lack of employment opportunities in rural districts.
-The government should create employment opportunities in the agriculture, industry, and service sectors in rural areas.
-  - **Implement rural development programs**: The government should implement various programs for rural development, such as the:
-    - Rural Development Scheme
-    - National Rural Employment Guarantee Scheme
-    - Pradhan Mantri Awas Yojana